dfahlander/typeson/README.md

 ```
 {
     cyclic?: boolean, // Default true
+    encapsulateObserver?: function, // Default no-op
 }
 ```

 ###### cyclic

 Whether or not to support cyclic references.
 Defaults to `true` unless explicitly set to `false`.
 If this property is `false`, the parsing algorithm becomes a little faster and in case a single object occurs on multiple properties, it will be duplicated in the output (as `JSON.stringify()` would do).
 If this property is `true`, several instances of same object will only occur once in the generated JSON and other references will just contain a pointer to the single reference.

+###### encapsulateObserver

+For encapsulations/stringifications, this callback will be executed as objects are iterated and types are detected.
+An observer might be used to build an interface based on the original object taking advantage of serialized values (the `replaced` property) passed to the observer along the way, even potentially without concern to the actual encapsulated result.

+`encapsulateObserver` is passed an object with the following properties:

+- `keypath` - The keypath at which the observer is reporting.
+- `value` - The original value found at this stage by the observer. (`replaced`, on the other hand, can be consulted to obtain any type replacement value.)
+- `cyclic` - A boolean indicating whether the current state is expecting cyclics.
+Will be `"readonly"` if this iteration is due to a recursive replacement.
+- `stateObj` - The state object at the time of observation.
+- `promisesData` - The promises array.
+- `resolvingPromise` - A boolean indicating whether or not this observation is occurring at the (Typeson) promise stage.
+- `awaitingTypesonPromise` - Will be `true` if still awaiting the full resolution; this could be ignored or used to set a placeholder.

+The following properties are also present in particular cases:
+- `clone` - If a plain object or array is found or if `iterateIn` is set, this property holds the clone of that object or array.
+- `replaced` - This property will be set when a type was detected.
+This value is useful for obtaining the serialization of types.
+- `cyclicKeypath` - Will be present if a cyclic object (including array) were detected; refers to the key path of the prior detected object.
+- `endIterateIn` - Will be `true` if finishing iteration of `in` properties.
+- `endIterateOwn` - Will be `true` if finishing iteration of "own" properties.
+- `endIterateUnsetNumeric` - Will be `true` if finishing iteration of unset numeric properties.
+- `end` - Convenience property that will be `true` if `endIterateIn`, `endIterateOwn`, or `endIterateUnsetNumeric` is `true`.

 ###### testPlainObjects